kclick91/Science-Fiction-Technology/Science-Fiction-Technology-master/README.md

 # Science-Fiction-Technology
-A repository of science fiction technologies with the help and input from ChatGPT, Bing Chat, Bard, and other AI tools.
+A repository of science fiction technologies or advanced technologies with the help and input from ChatGPT, Bing Chat, Bard, and other AI tools.

 ## Search through all files using cmd prompt